BlueTeamNinja/Scripting-Dev/Assignment_5/Assignment 5.md

 ## USING AI

-Just stop doing it.
+Don't use it on this one.
 Seriously.
 You're not doing yourself any favours.
-I can't stop you but I can get clever and watch everything burn just for fun.
-We're using Python 3.11 and that came out after ChatGPT's dataset.
+It's not as clever as you think.
+You're better off getting frustrated until you learn it.
+Besides, we're using Python 3.11 and that came out after ChatGPT's dataset.
 Maybe I slid some newer syntax in here?